vladimirrotariu/vladimirrotariu/README.md

   *A novel experimentally-verifiable exploration of an interpretation of **quantum physics** that recovers the position of a particle, albeit in a **statistical** manner.*

 ## Focus Personal Projects
-* A **FastAPI **microservice the [BLIP-large model](https://github.com/sponteen/high_quality_image_captioner) from **Hugging Face** that is in charge of captioning user-uploaded images.
+* A **FastAPI** microservice the [BLIP-large model](https://github.com/sponteen/high_quality_image_captioner) from **Hugging Face** that is in charge of captioning user-uploaded images.
-* A (now in a sketch stage) [Python package](https://github.com/vladimirrotariu/parallel-monte-carlo-simulations) that automates the creation of Apache Beam pipelines, in order to efficiently orchestrate in-parallel Monte Carlo simulations.
+* A [Python package](https://github.com/vladimirrotariu/parallel-monte-carlo-simulations) that leverages Apache Beam in order to efficiently orchestrate in-parallel Monte Carlo simulations.

 ## Tech Stack (click on names to see relevant projects)
 * **Programming Languages**: [Python](https://github.com/vladimirrotariu/parallel-monte-carlo-simulations/blob/main/parallel_simulations/parallel_simulations.py), [Java](https://github.com/vladimirrotariu/spark-utility-classes/tree/main), various flavours of SQL, now experimenting with Rust...